MicrosoftDocs/sdk-api/sdk-api-src/content/evcoll/index.md

 ## -description

-This header is used by Windows Event Collector.
+This header is used by wec.
 For more information, see:

 - [Windows Event Collector](../_wec/index.md)